ricniew/ITM-TLS1.n-implementation/README.md

     - **Unix**: `$CANDLEHOME/{archdir}/iw/scripts/updateTEPSEPass.sh wasadmin {yourpass}` (e.g. _/opt/IBM/ITM/lx8266/iw/scripts/ updateTEPSEPass.sh wasadmin itmuser_ )
     - **Windows**: `%CANDLE_HOME%\CNPSJ\scripts\updateTEPSEPass.bat wasadmin {yourpass}` (e.g. _c:\IBM\ITM\CNPSJ\scripts\updateTEPSEPass.bat wasadmin itmuser_
 - PowerShell on Windows and Bash Shell on Linux must exists
+- If a WAS 855 uplift was not performed in the TEPS host as described in the update readme files, you must execute _Appendix B_ action as described in ITMTEPSeWASTLSv12 pdf  document.
+To check if a WAS uplift was made use ITMHOME/[arch]/iw/bin/versionInfo.sh or ITMHOME\CNPSJ\bin\versionInfo.bat.
+The version must be at least 8.5.5.16

 **Download the scripts:**